SunYujie5229/generate_pdf_from_txt/README.md

 # generate_pdf_from_txt
-a simple script to extract English words from txt file, writing them into pdf format.
+## A simple script to extract English words from a .txt file and write them into a PDF format.

-Combining with the audio file to generate the IEITS words video on Bilibili
+The words are then combined with an audio file to generate an IELTS vocabulary video for Bilibili.

-word list.txt is the original file
+word list.txt: the original file

-_pdf is the result
+_pdf: the output result (PDF file)